 Museum staff or Gallery Educators guide groups of about 15 students through the galleries.
 Programs have been aligned with State Standards and are adapted to meet the specific needs, interests, and backgrounds of each group.
 We are happy to discuss the tours with you in depth prior to your visit to the Museum.

 The weekday fee for a school or youth group visits is $75 per group of up to 30 students and chaperones.
-On Sundays, the fee for all school and youth groups is $7 per person.
-We are able to reduce or waive admission fees and provide transportation for groups in need.
+On Sundays, the fee for all school and youth groups is as follows.
+For every 10 students, one adult chaperone will be priced at the $7 student rate.
+If your group includes any additional adults, each adult beyond the required chaperones will be priced at $10.
+During the week we are able to reduce or waive admission fees and provide transportation for groups in need.

 Due to the high demand for group visits, full payment by check or credit card must be made no less than three weeks prior to your visit.
 A letter of confirmation and detailed instructions will be sent to you upon receipt of payment.
 Group visits that are cancelled less than three weeks in advance cannot be refunded.
 Should you have to cancel your tour at the last minute due to an emergency, we will do our best to reschedule your visit.